Marker Logo

 this page online

-8 other markers are within 8 miles of this marker, measured as the crow flies.
-Old Fort Boise (here, next to this marker); Fort Boise (a few steps from this marker); Old Oregon Trail (within shouting distance of this marker); a different marker also named Old Oregon Trail (approx. 6.1 miles away in Oregon); Starvation Camp (approx. 6.1 miles away in Oregon); Old Fort Boise Snake River Crossing Kiosk (approx. 6.1 miles away in Oregon); Lower Boise (approx. 7.7 miles away); The South Alternate Route of the Oregon Trail (approx. 7.8 miles away in Oregon).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies: Old Fort Boise (here, next to this marker); Fort Boise (a few steps from this marker); Old Oregon Trail (within shouting distance of this marker); a different marker also named Old Oregon Trail (approx. 6.1 miles away in Oregon); Starvation Camp (approx. 6.1 miles away in Oregon); Old Fort Boise Snake River Crossing Kiosk (approx. 6.1 miles away in Oregon); Lower Boise (approx. 7.7 miles away); The South Alternate Route of the Oregon Trail (approx. 7.8 miles away in Oregon).
 Touch for a list and map of all markers in Parma.

 Regarding Marie Dorion.
 Marie Dorian was the wife of a Canadian half-breed interpreter, Pierre Dorion.
 She was wintering in a cabin near Parma in January 1814 when word came that nearby Indians were on the warpath.
 Marie and her two children alone escaped and fled westward.
 They swam icy rivers, trudged across snow deserts, and climbed up canyons.
 After three months and nearly starving, they were rescued by friendly Walla Walla Indians.
-They finished their journey in an act of courage
+They finished their journey in an act of courage and endurance.

 Marker in Front of Old Fort Boise Replica image.
 Click for full size.

-Photographed By Rebecca Maxwell, August 28, 2009
+Photographed by Rebecca Maxwell, August 28, 2009

 2. Marker in Front of Old Fort Boise Replica